 For glycol to ignite at the temperatures in the pressure chamber would require an outside ignition source, and no such source exists as part of the regular retreading procedure.

-IMI takes a step further and completely removes all glycol from their line of sealants.
-Throughout history, IMI has set out to make innovate decisions from the very beginning; and IMI accomplished this with sealants that are entirely biodegradable and environmentally-friendly, removing any possibility of causing any harm to the tire casing or those who come in contact with it.
+We take a step further and completely remove all glycol from our line of sealants.
+Throughout history, we have set out to make innovate decisions from the very beginning; and we have accomplished this with sealants that are entirely biodegradable and environmentally-friendly, removing any possibility of causing any harm to the tire casing or those who come in contact with it.